-An examination of the life, writings, and ideals of Mahatma Gandhi and those influenced by him who are powerful advocates of nonviolent social change.
+An examination of the life. writings, and ideals of Mahatma Gandhi and those influenced by him who are powerful advocates of nonviolent social change.
 Topics include the emergence of peace activism and peace studies and their roots in the philosophy of non-violent social change; sources of violent conflict; alternatives to violence: and cultural models of conflict management and transformation that aim at resolving conflict in non-violent ways.
 Cross listed as REL 320 and AS 320.
-Credits: 3 sophomore standing; often offered with a global honors designation.